azrsjp/harp/README.md

 This application will be BMS Player for macOS (10.10 or newer).
 Currently work in progress.

 # Try to play
+0. Run `sh setup.sh` to install alure1.2
-0. Build this project
+1. Build this project
-1. Launch Harp app
+2. Launch Harp app
-2. Click `Play` under `InputKeys` menu
+3. Click `Play` under `InputKeys` menu
-3. Input absolute path for bms file to TextBox
+4. Input absolute path for bms file to TextBox
-4. Click `Start` button
+5. Click `Start` button

 # Roadmap
 - [x] Adopt to conventional HID controller for BMS